kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 ## TLDR

 This GEP proposes a new `Backend` resource to address limitations in external destination representation, policy application, and security concerns with the current Service-based backend system.
-The namespace-scoped `Backend` resource serves as a consumer-focused alternative to synthetic Services for external destinations (FQDNs, IPs) and provides a foundation for service decoration and enhanced policy application.
+The namespace-scoped `Backend` resource serves as a consumer-focused alternative to synthetic Services for external hosts and provides a foundation for service decoration and enhanced policy application.

 ## Motivation